trokas/ai_primer/README.md

 4. Choose *Free-GPU* machine
 5. Scroll down and press *Create Notebook*

-This should spin a new notebook with GPU support that will be available for the next 6 hours.
+This should spin-up a new notebook with GPU support that will be available for the next 6 hours.
 Just press *Open* and you should see all course materials in *Jupyter Notebook*.

 ### Option 2.
 Own PC